TritonDataCenter/rfd/rfd/0096/README.md

 within a `chroot(2)` environment, or do we simply document that they do not work in such instances.
 How critical is it that this work with `chroot(2)`?
-Linux is interesting in it half-works -- despite what the man pages claim, a thread can set/get it's own name via prctl (and in the glibc functions do just that) and only use `/proc` for other threads.
+Linux is interesting in it half-works -- despite what the man pages claim, a thread can set/get its own name via prctl (and in the glibc functions do just that) and only use `/proc` for other threads.
 If not `/proc`, how do we set the thread name?
 Should it be a new syscall?
 Is there an existing system call that can be sensibly extended to support it?